AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 {sample}BCT\_Venn\_Diagram\_02{sample}

-To identify an intersection when filling in its **x** field, combine the identifiers of intersecting circles.
+To set the identifier of an intersection (in its **x** field), combine the identifiers of intersecting circles.
 You can use an array:

 ```
 {